talljohnthin/react-shop/README.md

 This app this built in React and Firebase BackEnd.

-This app is not yet styled on functionalities are made.
+This app is not yet styled I focus on functionalities first.

 Please also note that this app is still in development.